oracle/rwloadsim/docs/ERRORLIST.md

 cause a syntax error in the future.

 ### RWL-294 error: "Variables of type %s cannot be declared threads sum"
-The threads sum attribut can only be used with variables of type integer or double..
+The threads sum attribute can only be used with variables of type integer or double..

 ### RWL-295 warning: "Assign to threads global '%s' with same variable in expression"